 Reverse migration continues: Several more illegal Bangladeshis expected to flee India

-New Delhi, Jan 04: Several more Bangladeshis living illegally in India have started fleeing amidst fears of an NRC being implemented nation wide.
+New Delhi, Jan 04: Several more Bangladeshis living illegally in India have started fleeing amidst fears of an NRC being implemented nationwide.

 Most of the reverse migration is taking place by those who have settled in South India.
 These are the newer illegal migrants, who have come to India and have no documents.

-Illegal immigrants from.
-Karnataka and Hyderabad have been returning to Bangladesh.
+Illegal immigrants from Karnataka and Hyderabad have been returning to Bangladesh.

 Intelligence Bureau officials informed OneIndia that there has been a sudden surge in the number of people speaking Bengali in the Bangladesh dialect who have boarded trains to Bengal.